CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

   - CWE-B and CWE-D are both related to CWE-1189.
 Should this relationship be conveyed, and if so, how?

-  - The term “confused deputy” would be useful to describe some exploits that could fall within CWE-A and CWE-C, but this term does not appear in the CWE glossary.
+  - The term "confused deputy" would be useful to describe some exploits that could fall within CWE-A and CWE-C, but this term does not appear in the CWE glossary.
 This term could be useful for other CWEs as well.

-  - The novel term “hardware domain” was removed from this proposal.
+  - The novel term "hardware domain" was removed from this proposal.
     This term is difficult to define and, once defined, becomes too rigid.
-Instead, this proposal contrasts “data protected by hardware” with “data protected by software.”
+Instead, this proposal contrasts "data protected by hardware" with "data protected by software."
 This revised language is intended to provide hardware designers with flexibility to specify what their hardware is intended to protect.

 <!-- end list -->

-  - The “effectiveness” ratings for mitigations are determined by the CWE schema:
+  - The "effectiveness" ratings for mitigations are determined by the CWE schema:

-      - “The EffectivenessEnumeration simple type defines the different values related to how effective a mitigation may be in preventing the weakness.
+      - "The EffectivenessEnumeration simple type defines the different values related to how effective a mitigation may be in preventing the weakness.
 A value of "High" means the mitigation is frequently successful in eliminating the weakness entirely.
 A